puppetlabs/puppet-docs/source/puppet/4.1/reference/install_windows.markdown

     msiexec /qn /x puppet-agent-1.0.0-x64.msi
     msiexec /qn /x <PRODUCT CODE>

 Uninstalling will remove Puppet's program directory, the puppet agent service, and all related registry keys.
-It will leave the [confdir][] and [vardir][] intact, including any SSL keys.
-To completely remove Puppet from the system, the confdir and vardir can be manually deleted.
+It will leave the [confdir][], [codedir][], and [vardir][] intact, including any SSL keys.
+To completely remove Puppet from the system, the confdir, codedir, and vardir can be manually deleted.